vroniu/licencjat/README.md

-# licencjat
+# Licencjat
-Licencjat source code
+Source code do licencjatu.